daniddelrio/l2d-django/README.md

-# l2d-django
+# sample-django

-Django boilerplate code for L2D
+Django boilerplate code for L2D, including sample models, views and forms as a teaching tool for beginner Django developers.
+I use this repository for my [slides showing how to create simple views](http://bit.ly/DjangoCreatingAView).
+The views also contain comments to explain what the code in the views means.

 Steps:
 1. Run `python manage.py makemigrations` and `python manage.py migrate` to migrate your database.